The boundaries of the Community are shown on the map. They include the

 a.
 For each Canadian Language Benchmark (CLB) score above the necessary language requirement and the required CLB level for specific occupations (as described in the Ministerial Instructions); candidates will receive two points with a cap of ten points.

 Family in the Community

 a.
-Candidates will receive three points for each adult immediate family member residing in the Community (as described in the Definitions) for at least 6 months prior to applying for recommendation, with a cap of nine points.
+Candidates will receive six points for each adult immediate family member residing in the Community (as described in the Definitions) for at least 6 months prior to applying for recommendation, with a cap of twelve points.

 b.
 Candidates will receive one point for every adult extended family member residing in the Community (as described in the Definitions) for at least 6 months prior to applying for recommendation with a cap of two points.

 a.
 Candidates will receive three points for travel to the community (as described in the Definitions) with a stay of 1 week or more.
 The travel must have occurred 1 year prior to the candidates application submission.

 Time residing and Residential Property Ownership in the Community

 a.
 Candidates who have resided in the community for at least one 6-month continuous period within the last 5 years will receive eight points.
 The applicant must supply the address of the residence they resided at during their time in the Community.